latchset/custodia/API.md

 a listing for a container.
 GET /secrets/container/

-Implementations may assume a default container if none is excplicitly
+Implementations may assume a default container if none is explicitly
 provided: GET /secrets/ may return only keys under /<user-default>/*

 Returns: